FlorianDr/alexa-skill-bimer-privacy/README.md

 ## Privacy Policy
-Birthday Timer (in the following as Bimer) operates as an Amazon Alexa Skill and as a Facebook App created by Florian Dreschner.
+Birthday Master operates as an Amazon Alexa Skill and as a Facebook App created by Florian Dreschner.
 It is Bimer’s policy to respect your privacy regarding any information we may collect while operating.

 We use your Personal Information only to provide a personalized user experience.
 By enabling the skill, you agree to use of information in accordance with this policy.